1967 Australian referendum (Aboriginals): Results

-What the referendum didn't do
+What the referendum did not do

 Give voting rights

-It is frequently stated that the 1967 referendum gave Aboriginal people Australian citizenship and that it gave them the right to vote in federal elections; however this is not the case.
+It is frequently stated that the 1967 referendum gave Aboriginal people Australian citizenship and that it gave them the right to vote in federal elections; however, this was not the case.

-From 1944 Aboriginal people in Western Australia could apply to become citizens of the state, which gave them various rights, including the right to vote.
+From 1944, Aboriginal people in Western Australia could apply to become citizens of the state, which gave them various rights, including the right to vote.
 This citizenship was conditional on adopting "the manner and habits of civilised life" and not associating with Aboriginal people other than their parents, siblings, children, or grandchildren, and could be taken away at any time.
 This situation continued until 1971.
 Most Indigenous Australians continued to be denied the right to vote in elections for the Australian Parliament even after 1949.
 The Commonwealth Electoral Act 1949 gave Aboriginal people the right to vote in federal elections only if they were able to vote in their state elections (they were disqualified from voting altogether in Queensland, while in Western Australia and in the Northern Territory the right was conditional), or if they had served in the defence force.

 The Commonwealth Electoral Act 1962 gave all Aboriginal people the option of enrolling to vote in federal elections.
 It was not until the Commonwealth Electoral Amendment Act 1983 that voting became compulsory for Aboriginal people, as it was for other Australians.

 Aboriginal people (and all other people) living in the Northern Territory were not allowed to vote in the referendum, which remained the case for both the Northern Territory and the Australian Capital Territory until the Constitutional amendment to section 128 after a referendum in 1977.

 Supersede a "Flora and Fauna Act"

 It is also sometimes mistakenly stated that the 1967 referendum overturned a Flora and Fauna Act.
-This is believed to have come from the New South Wales National Parks and Wildlife Act 1974, which controlled Aboriginal heritage, land, and culture.
-The other states had equivalent Acts, which were managed by various departments, including those relating to agriculture and fishing.
+This is believed to have come from the New South Wales National Parks and Wildlife Act 1974, which controlled Aboriginal heritage, land and culture.
+The other states had equivalent acts which were managed by various departments, including those relating to agriculture and fishing.

-The right to be included in the census
+Right to be included in the census

 Section 127 prevented the inclusion of the Indigenous Australians in the official population for constitutional purposes, i.e. their population would not be included in the calculation of the number of seats to assign for each state or in the determination of tax revenue.
 The section did not prevent the Bureau of Statistics from counting or collecting other information about Indigenous Australians.
+From 1911 to 1966 the Bureau had collected information about Indigenous Australians, however this was published separately to the general population.
+As such, while the inclusion in the general population was important symbolically, the change did not directly improve the information available to government.